ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
 This commit does not change any performance-related features.
+This performance issue is applicable only in C++.
 Issue: Logger: add logrotate & reduce CPU load #6997

 ## Commit #444